Approximation of the Boltzmann Collision Operator Based on Hermite Spectral Method: Introduction

 This work is devoted to both of the aforementioned issues.
 On one hand, by using a number of properties for relavant polynomials, we provide explicit formulas for all the coefficients appearing in the expansion of the collision operator with the Hermite spectral method.
 These formulas are immediately applicable in the sense of coding, and the computational cost is affordable for a moderate number of degrees of freedom.
 On the other hand, we combine the modeling strategy and the numerical technique to form a new way to discretize the collision term, where only a portion in the truncated series expansion is treated ``quadratically'', and the remaining part just decays exponentially as in the BGK model.
 Thus the computational cost is greatly reduced and we can still capture the evolution of low-order moments accurately.

 The rest of this paper is organized as follows.
 In Section \ref{sec:Bol_Her}, we briefly review the Boltzmann equation and the Hermite expansion of the distribution function.
 In Section \ref{sec:general}, we first give an explicit expression for the series expansion of the quadratic collision operator, and then construct approximate collision models based on such an expansion.
-Some numerical experiments verifying our method are carried out in Section \ref{sec:numerical} and some concluding remarks are made in Section \ref{sec:conclusion}.
+Some numerical experiments verifying our method are carried out in Section \ref{sec:numerical}.
+Some concluding remarks, as well as some comparison with similar works, are made in Section \ref{sec:conclusion}.
 Detailed derivation of the expansion is given in the Appendix.